Create multiple cloud servers via OpenStack CLI

 - source type:

-<flavor>- The ID or name of the flavor.
-The flavors correspond to cloud server configurations and determine the number of vCPUs, RAM, and local disk size (optional) of the server.
+<flavor>— flavor ID or name.
+Flavors correspond to cloud server configurations and define the number of vCPUs, RAM, and the local disk size (optional) of the server.
 You can use fixed configuration flavors or create a flavor.
-For example,4011- ID to create a Memory Line fixed configuration server with 2 vCPUs, 16 GB RAM in a ru-9 pool.
-You can view the list of flavors using the commandopenstack flavor listor in the table List of fixed configuration flavors in all pools;<pool_segment>- pool segment in which the cloud server will be created, e.g.ru-9a.
-The list of available pool segments can be found in the instructions.
-Availability matrices;<port_uuid>- The port ID you created in step 7..
-You can view the list of ports using the commandopenstack port list;<security_group>- The ID or name of the security group that will be assigned to all ports on the server.
-To create a server with a security group, the network must have port security enabled. port security.
-The list of groups can be viewed with the commandopenstack security group list;<key_name>- name of the public SSH key for the service user that you added in step 2..
-You can view the list of keys using the commandopenstack keypair list;- optional:
+For example,1013is the ID for creating a server with a fixed configuration from the Standard line with 2 vCPUs and 4 GB RAM in the ru-3 pool.
+You can view the list of flavors using theopenstack flavor listor in the List of fixed configuration flavors in all pools;<pool_segment>— pool segment in which the cloud server will be created, for example,ru-9a.
+The list of available pool segments can be checked in the Availability Matrix;<port_uuid>— ID of the port you created in step 7.
+You can view the list of ports using theopenstack port list;<security_group>— ID or name of the security group to be assigned to all server ports.
+To create a server with a security group, traffic filtering (port security) must be enabled in the network.
+You can view the list of groups using theopenstack security group list;<key_name>— name of the public SSH key for the service user you added in step 2.
+You can view the list of keys using theopenstack keypair list;- optional:

---user-data <user_data.file>- path to the script with Base64 encoded data.
-Scripts and tasks from the script will be executed at the first boot of the operating system.
-Examples of scripts can be found in the User data instruction; <server_name>- server name.
+--user-data <user_data.file>— path to a script with Base64-encoded data.
+Tasks and commands from the script will be executed at the first OS boot.
+Examples of scripts can be found in the User data instructions; <server_name>— server name.

 - source type: